 - Teaching online offers the opportunity to learn new skills and techniques, which can only benefit both the teacher and students.
 Tools for teaching online such as an interactive whiteboard and screenshare are not only useful but also fun to work with, involving the students all the way.
 Learning how to navigate teaching platforms and understanding the best ways in which to exploit materials in a virtual classroom enhance any teacher’s skills in this tech-savvy 21st century.

 - Flexibility is one of the key aspects of this type of teaching.
 The teacher can schedule lessons around his or her lifestyle, which means no more 9-5 days!

 - Being part of the sharp rise in online education in itself indicates that teachers are current and ahead of the game in their profession.

 Whether or not teachers are ready and willing to embrace the fact that technology now plays a major part in education, the trend is here to stay.
+And one cannot stress enough the importance of online learning.
 Although at first the thought of teaching online may be a little daunting, with practice it can actually open up exciting opportunities to learn how to teach effectively using tools of the future.